tetherless-world/mcs-apps/README.md

     mv ~/cskg.tsv ./data/kg

 Progress messages will be printed to the application console as the data loads asynchronously.

+## Downloading the application

+The latest stable build is available on DockerHub.

+In the current directory:

+    docker-compose pull kg-app

 ## Starting the application